-- Opportunity grants to support small and new organizations based in Sub-Saharan Africa and South Asia, and also in some countries in Latin America, the Middle East and East Asia where SRHR needs are high to achieve meaningful change for women and girls. - Strengthening grants to support and strengthen the work of small to medium civil society organizations, partnerships and coalitions registered in Sub-Saharan Africa and South Asia. - Network grants for organizations registered in Sub-Saharan Africa and South Asia capable of convening and supporting multiple small-to-medium sized civil society organizations to build stronger, more inclusive and resilient movements.
+- Opportunity grants to support small and new organizations to support sexual and reproductive health and rights (SRHR) advocacy at the local level. - Strengthening grants to support and strengthen the work of small to medium civil society organizations, partnerships and coalitions. - Network grants for organizations registered in Sub-Saharan Africa and South Asia capable of convening and supporting multiple small-to-medium sized civil society organizations to build stronger, more inclusive and resilient movements.
 In 2018, they introduced eligibility for Network grant funding to the Middle East and North Africa (MENA) that are listed as a recipient country by the Organization for Economic Co-operation and Development's (OECD) Development Assistance Committee (DAC).

 Location: Almost all of their grantees are based in Sub-Saharan Africa and South Asia.
 They focus their grant funding on where the needs are greatest.

-Eligibility: AmplifyChange will consider applications from civil society actors - community groups, non-governmental organizations, indigenous groups, charitable organizations, faithbased organizations, research institutes, social enterprise groups, public-private partnerships, communications and media groups and professional associations.
+Eligibility: AmplifyChange will consider applications from civil society actors - community groups, non-governmental organizations, indigenous groups, charitable organizations, faith-based organizations, research institutes, social enterprise groups, public-private partnerships, communications and media groups and professional associations.
 They welcome applications from civil society groups that work in collaboration with UN agencies, but AmplifyChange does not provide financial support to UN agencies or government agencies.
-Lead organizations must AmplifyChange be registered in an eligible country.
-Grant size: Depends on the grant.
-Opportunity grant is up to 40,000 euros for 1 year.
-Strengthening 40-100,000 for grant, Euros year.
+Lead organizations must be registered in an AmplifyChange eligible country.

+Grant size: Opportunity Grant: 40,000 Euros for 1 year.
+Strengthening grant: 40-100k Euros for 1 year.
+Network Grant: 150k-550k Euros for two years.

 Application Procedures: In French or English.
 Organizations should apply online via the grants portal.
-The way to apply for a grant depends on the type of grant applied for:
+The way to apply for a grant depends on the type of grant applied for.
+At present, all grant applications are closed.